SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 It is possible to give a custom name even to separators.

-A named separator allows to obtain a predictable order inside a SyContainer when your use the command to alphabetically sort it.
+A named separator allows to obtain a predictable order inside a SyContainer when you use the command to sort it alphabetically.

-It's useful to point up a fact.
-When SyMenu manages objects residing in removable devices, it can't store the exact path of a folder
+It is useful to point up a fact.
+When SyMenu manages objects reside on removable devices, it can't store the exact path of a folder

-(or file) because the device unit could change between different machines.
+(or file) because the device logical unit letter could change between different machines.

 So a linked folder (i.e. f:\Pictures) could be d:\Picture on PC at home, e:\Picture on PC at work and so on.

-Support for Windows relative path is enabled for Path and Icon values.
+Support for Windows relative path is enabled for file, folder, icon paths values.

 If your SyProgram Notepad++ resides on f:/Symenu/ProgramFiles/Notepad++ folder and SyMenu resides on f:/SyMenu folder you can specify

 SyMenu uses relative path when you drag and drop

 a new item from file system